2020 United States House of Representatives elections in Texas: District 17

 The 17th district covers parts of suburban north Austin stretching to rural central Texas, including Waco and Bryan-College Station.
-The incumbent is Republican Bill Flores, who was re-elected with 56.8% of the vote in 2018.
-On September 4, 2019, Flores announced that he will not be running for re-election to spend more time with his family.
+The incumbent was Republican Bill Flores, who was re-elected with 56.8% of the vote in 2018.
+On September 4, 2019, Flores announced that he would not be running for re-election in order to spend more time with his family.